shallomkanyori/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 - The second argument the file path to store the body response
 - The file must be UTF-8 encoded
 - Uses the module `request`

+#### Task 6
+[6-completed_tasks.js](6-completed_tasks.js) is a JS script that computes the number of tasks completed by user id.
+- The first argument is the API URL: `https://jsonplaceholder.typicode.com/todos`
+- Only prints users with completed task
+- Uses the module `request`